Jeremiah-Griffin/linear_collections/README.md

 # TODO:
-- Serde support for Array types via serde-big-array
+- Serde support for array and StackList backed types via serde-big-array
 - Fixed capactity, mutable length types.
+- no_std support

 # Stability Policy (pre - 1.0)
 - 1.0 will not be reached until all unstable features relied upon by this crate are either stabilized or removed.
 - All changes up to and including removal of features prepended with "nightly_" are not considered breaking, so long as they are made for conformance to the underlying unstable api or not otherwise specified as non-breaking.
 Please don't use them in public libraries.